Google Analytics vs Cookie-Free Analytics: Key Differences for 2026

 Winner: Cookie-Free Analytics

-GA4's complexity is well-documented.
+GA4's complexity is well-documented — even Google's own training courses acknowledge the steep learning curve.
 The event-based model, while powerful, requires significant expertise to configure correctly.
-Most cookie-free tools offer single-page dashboards that surface insights immediately.
+Most cookie-free tools offer clean, single-page dashboards that surface actionable insights immediately.

 5. Cost